 During the campaign period paid political advertisements in the private broadcast, print and online media are covered exclusively from the state budget.
-The Electoral Code regulates the allocation of funds for paid political advertisements and establishes the time limits for such advertisements within each hour of broadcast.63 However, this distribution formula for time and funds allocation was not envisaged by the regulatory framework.64
+The Electoral Code regulates the allocation of funds for paid political advertisements and establishes the time limits for such advertisements within each hour of broadcast.
+However, this distribution formula for time and funds allocation was not envisaged by the regulatory framework.
+However, the control of the regulatory framework.

 On 22 June, the last day of the state of emergency, the Government amended the provisions on the allocation and distribution of funds and time limits for paid political advertising, including increasing the allowed amount of paid political advertisements per real hour.
 Three contestants, the coalitions led by SDSM-BESA and the VMRO-DPMNE as well as the DUI, were at significant advantage, by being entitled to spend solely for the purposes of paid political advertisements some EUR 800,000 each, while the other twelve contestants were entitled to some EUR 30,000 each.
-The existing overregulation together with the repeated changes of the legal framework created legal uncertainty, while disproportionate allocation of time and funds significantly limited the direct campaigning opportunities of twelve contestants, as they could not use any other funds to purchase paid political advertisements except those provided by the state.65
+The existing overregulation together with the repeated changes of the legal framework created legal uncertainty, while disproportionate allocation of time and funds significantly limited the direct campaigning opportunities of twelve contestants, as they could not use any other funds to purchase paid political advertisements except those provided by the state.

-Regulations on paid political advertisements in the media should be reconsidered, in order to allow unimpeded access to the media on a non-discriminatory basis.
+Regulations on paid political advertisement in the media should be reconsidered, in order to allow unimpeded access to the media on a non-discriminatory basis.

-All media outlets interested in selling space for paid political advertisements were required to register with the SEC.66 In the absence of formal requirements and guidelines for registration of the media no verification of submitted information was performed.
-Consequently, several broadcasters not licensed in North Macedonia received the registrations, which were subsequently revoked upon a notification by the media regulator.
-In the absence of a clear definition of online media, some websites registered different language editions or different domains of the same webpage as separate media outlets, circumventing the legal limit on the amount for advertisement expenditures for one contestant in one print or online media (EUR 15,000).
-Moreover, ODIHR SEAM interlocutors noted a high number of unknown new media outlets registering.67
+All media outlets interested in selling space for paid political advertisements were required to register with the SEC.
+In the absence of formal requirements and guidelines for registration of the media no verification of submitted information was performed.
+Consequently, several broadcasters not licensed in North Macedonia received the registrations, which were subsequently revoked upon a notification